peri044/rl_research/p2_continuouscontrol/README.md

 set PYTHONPATH=%PYTHONPATH%;<path to deep-reinforcement-learning folder>\python
 ```

-You can visualize the training on Windows by downloading the environment [Banana env for Windows 64-bit](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Windows_x86_64.zip)
+You can visualize the training on Windows by downloading the environment [Reacher env for Windows 64-bit](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Windows_x86_64.zip)

 ## Instructions to run the project
 ```